 “The only thing that interferes with my learning is my education.” ― Albert Einstein

 Albert Einstein was not a fan of the education systems and was expelled from High School at the age of 16.

-Albert Einstein knew that real learning is about understanding your emotions, your level of thinking, and, most importantly, about bringing a higher consciousness into your being.
+Albert Einstein knew that real learning is about understanding your emotions, your level of thinking, and, most importantly, about bringing expanded awareness into your being.

 “Blind belief in authority is the greatest enemy of truth.” ― Albert Einstein

-The key term ‘blind’ closely relates to the sheer lack of awareness and unless someone is there to guide us to the path of inner awareness, the truth will continue to be hid.
+The key term ‘blind’ closely relates to the sheer lack of awareness, and unless someone is there to guide us to the path of inner awareness, the truth will continue to be hidden.